Alherd1208/delocapp/README.md

 - Haptic feedback is integrated for better user experience
 - All forms include proper validation and error handling
 - The app is optimized for mobile viewing within Telegram
+- Debug mode is automatically enabled when running outside Telegram
+- User authentication is handled through Telegram WebApp integration
+- MongoDB is used for persistent data storage

 ## Contributing